cOpEtriNe/RobloxLogs/README.md

 2025-04-22.txt is the first log ever uploaded here.
 It is pretty small and logs only small details the day when the logger was made.
 The next day, which is today, more is added to the logger.

+This will probably either go private or i'll stop uploading here and create a new log repository.
+This is because I might not be on github or Roblox as much.